What is application performance management?

 The service analyzes events by inspecting the performance of code written in the seven most frequently-used languages for online services: Java, Node.js, PHP, .NET, Python, Ruby, and Go.
 This means that it will also be able to trace the activities of your custom software, not just the well-known pre-written applications.

 The dashboard for the service includes a lot of graphics to help you identify problems and performance successes rapidly.
 The main information that you need is all there in the application monitoring display.
-You will see response times, throughput metrics and error rates both as figures and as time-sampled graphs.
-You can also track individual visitors journeys through your website as well as getting overviews of application performance.
+You will see response times, throughput metrics, and error rates both as figures and as time-sampled graphs.
+You can also track individual visitors’ journeys through your website as well as getting overviews of application performance.
 The interface includes database monitoring and you can search through collected data to analyze performance issues.

-The dashboard includes team collaboration features, such as information sharing and note making.
+The dashboard includes team collaboration features, such as information sharing and note-making.
 You can customize the dashboard and create user groups, giving different team members access to different data views and controls.
 The New Relic APM can be integrated with help desk management systems.

 There are three plans available for New Relic APM.
 The Pro APM version is the top of the line and it is available on a 14-day free trial.
 A cut-down version, called APM Essentials lacks the analytical functions of the service.
-An important element of the Cloud service is its data retention period, which enables you to query performance over time and get analytical insights into your application delivery.
+An important element of the Cloud service is its data retention period, enabling you to query performance over time and get analytical insights into your application delivery.
 If you are not as interested in this data retention, you can get APM Lite, which is a free version of APM essentials but with data held for only 24 hours.